 Before you use Epsom salt, make sure that you’re consulting with your doctor.
 Many people shouldn’t use Epsom salt, such as those with kidney issues or even expectant mothers.

 Epsom salt is an effective product, but far from the only product that fulfills its niche.
-Here are some alternatives to Epsom salt that you may prefer to use.
+Here are some epsom salt substitutes that you may prefer to use.

 - Sea salt

 - Oatmeal (yes, really)